VMaia77/neural-net-lab/README.md

 For regression tasks, the neural network predicts continuous values.
 The model's predictions can be compared to the true values using a threshold of precision, which measures the absolute difference between the predictions and true values and compare the error with a threshold value.
 The model can also be evaluated using the mean absolute error (MAE), mean squared error (MSE), and root mean squared error (RMSE).
 Normalized versions of these metrics, such as MAE divided by the standard deviation of the true values (y) (MAEr) or MSE divided by the standard deviation of y, can also be used.
 However, only MAEr and the threshold of precision are implemented in the library.

-It's common to confuse the term 'multivariate regression' with 'multiple regression', however, multivariate regression is a method where multiple dependent variables are predicted using one or more independent variables.
-In contrast, multiple regression analysis is a technique that uses multiple independent variables to predict one or more dependent variables.
+It's common to confuse the term 'multivariate regression' with 'multiple regression' and 'multivariable regression', however, multivariate regression is a method where multiple dependent variables are predicted using one or more independent variables.
+In contrast, multiple and multivariable regression analysis is a technique that uses multiple independent variables to predict one or more dependent variables.
 The model works for both.

 ### **Accuracies**